11 Best ERP Software of 2023 (Systems Ranked & Compared)

 The pricing is not available on the website.
 To get a detailed quote, you have to get in touch with one of their sales representatives.

-Built for manufacturing growth, Epicor helps businesses and manufacturers use data and automation to stay profitable.
+Built for manufacturing processes and growth, Epicor helps businesses and manufacturers use data and automation to stay or increase profitability.

 - Comprehensive CRM: Helps businesses manage leads, customers, contacts, and quotes.